Skip to content

 Adam Mickiewicz Monument

-The large statue dedicated to Adam Mickiewicz, the greatest Polish Romantic poet of the 19th century, dates from the late 19th century and is considered to be one of the best known monuments in Poland.
+The large statue dedicated to Adam Mickiewicz, the greatest Polish Romantic poet of the 19th century, dates back to the late 19th century and is considered one of the most renowned monuments in Poland.
+During the Nazi occupation of Poland, Krakow’s Market Square was infamously renamed Adolf Hitler-Platz, and unfortunately, the statue, along with many other elements of local culture, was destroyed.
+However, in 1955, it was admirably reconstructed using most of its recovered pieces, which were found in a scrap metal heap in Hamburg.

 Ancient Houses of Krakow’s Market Square